Alabama Bass Trail Open

 2a.
 Participation and Eligibility:

-The Alabama Bass Trail Open is open to both amateur and professional teams.
+The Alabama Bass Trail Open is open to amateur anglers.
 The maximum number of amateur teams is 250.
-The 250 amateur teams will be competing for more than $70,000 in cash and prize.
+The 250 amateur teams will be competing for more than $70,000 in cash and prizes.

 Any angler entering the ABT Open event who is under 18 years of age must have the signature of a parent or legal guardian on the Student Waiver Form.
 Amateur teams may consist of two adults (male or female) or one adult and one student between the ages of 12-18 who hasn’t enrolled in college.